[ outline slides ]

 How you conceptualize your topic affects how you search for relevant information.
 All inquiries are partial and are shaped by ingrained assumptions and values.
 (Source).

-Consider first perhaps the interaction of environmental factors (eg, pollution, outbreaks) and social factors (eg, smoking, drug use).
+Consider first the interaction of environmental factors (eg, pollution, outbreaks) and social factors (eg, smoking, drug use).
 But you may also wish to consider other aspects of your topic.

 Think about the wider context of your topic.
 Do some preliminary exploration, both in the literature and in discussions with your instructors, advisors, and peers.
 What are the relevant scientific and policy circumstances?

 Is your topic researchable?